What are the Types of Brain Injuries?

 MTBI Tests to Consider:

 Firstly, many doctors consider the Wide Range Achievement Test highly.
 Also, the Motor Free Visual Perception Test.
 Don't forget about the Test of Visual Perception Skills.
-In addition, look at the Santa Clara Valley Perceptual Motor Evaluation MMPI-II.
+Besides, look at the Santa Clara Valley Perceptual Motor Evaluation MMPI-II.
 Beck’s Depression Inventory is also valuable in this regard.
 Furthermore, reading the famous Taylor-Johnson Temperament Analysis proves valuable.
-Equally important is the FIRO-B, and Woodcock-Johnson Psychoeducational Battery.
+Equally important is the FIRO-B and Woodcock-Johnson Psychoeducational Battery.

 An anoxic brain injury means the patient will have interrupted blood flow to and from the brain.
 Lack of oxygen to the brain is sometimes the cause of this damage.
 Examples of

 Ex 1: Patrial drowning in an unsupervised pool can cause swelling or bleeding of the brain tissues.
 Mostly, side to side impacts is often associated with an impact on a person's head.

 Ex 2: Other examples could include professional boxers hitting a person with their fist.
 There is an impact, which can cause external damage, and a snapping motion causing internal damage.